Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 # AlmaLinux-9 with Water-Ice MD and Siesta-4

-We have tested the linux operating system called AlmaLinux-9, which runs well in normal operations except some errors as shown here.
+We have tested the linux operating system called AlmaLinux-9, which runs well in normal operations except some errors as shown below.

 As the successor of CentOS 7, we download the software AlmaLinux-9 on the laptop PC.